erickyudha/sims-ppob-erickyudha/README.md

 # SIMS PPOB - Erick Yudha PS

 This project is a create-react-app app built using React, TypeScript, and Redux.
-It serves as a PPOB (Payment Point Online Bank) system, providing a user-friendly interface for managing customer relationships and processing payments.
+It serves as a PPOB (Payment Point Online Bank) system, providing a user-friendly interface for managing customer data and processing payments.

 ## Table of Contents